 The investment management business is highly competitive and has relatively low barriers to entry.
 Although the ETF industry currently has a higher barrier to entry as a result of the need for ETF sponsors to obtain exemptive relief from the Securities and Exchange Commission, or SEC, in order to operate ETFs, we expect that additional companies, both new companies and traditional asset managers, many of whom are much larger than us, will enter the ETF space.
 In addition, in 2008, the SEC proposed a rule that, if adopted, would eliminate the need to obtain this exemptive relief.
-To the extent that we are forced to compete on the basis of price, we may not be able to maintain our current fee structure.
+In March 2010, the SEC announced it would defer approval of applications for exemptive relief for ETFs that make significant use of derivatives pending a review by the SEC of the use of derivatives by mutual funds, ETFs and other investment companies.
+This moratorium may serve to prevent potential competitors from directly competing with certain of our products until this moratorium is lifted.
+To the extent that we are forced to compete increasingly on the basis of price, we may not be able to maintain our current fee structure.
 Fee reductions on existing or future new products could cause our revenue and profit margins to decline.

-Our revenue could be adversely affected if the WisdomTree Trust determines that the advisory fees we received from the WisdomTree ETFs should be reduced.
+Our revenue could be adversely affected if the WisdomTree Trust determines that the advisory fees we receive from the WisdomTree ETFs should be reduced.